 Vaccinations trigger immune responses in your pets and prepare their immune systems to fight future diseases.
 The type of vaccination your pet receives depends on whether it’s a ‘core’ or ‘non-core’ vaccine, and whether your pet’s risk of exposure to a disease requires it.

-‘Core’ vaccinations are those that every pet should receive, these protect against dangerous diseases including parvovirus, hepatitis, distemper and leptospirosis in dogs, and feline enteritis and cat flu in cats.
+These are vaccinations that every pet should receive, these protect against dangerous diseases including parvovirus, hepatitis, distemper and leptospirosis in dogs, and feline enteritis and cat flu in cats.

 ‘Non-core’ vaccinations are used to protect from disease where the animal’s geographical location, lifestyle or environment puts them at higher risk.
 These include kennel cough, rabies and leishmania.

 Vaccinating your pet has many benefits;

 If a pet isn’t vaccinated, their life is at risk from infectious diseases.
 Without vaccinations, life-threatening diseases would still be as prevalent today as they were 100 years ago.
 It’s also important to remember that not all diseases are transmitted through contact with other animals.
 Some may be carried on clothing and shoes, and some may be airborne.

 As well as protecting your own pet from harmful disease, vaccination also contributes to the overall number of protected pets in the community.
 If every pet owner took responsibility for vaccinating their pets, it could potentially lead to diseases being eradicated entirely from the community, as there would be very few unprotected pets to carry the disease This is called ‘herd immunity’.

 Many of the diseases we vaccinate against are incurable or incredibly difficult to treat, so preventing them in the first place is not only effective, but it’s also the best way to ensure your pet stays safe.